Stop Your City From Buying Polluting, Climate Destroying Vehicles

 Long-Term Fix: Get your city to pass an “EV First” ordinance or Green Fleet Procurement Policy

 A growing number of cities and the state of Washington have passed green vehicle procurement policies (see specific examples here and here).
+San Francisco has committed to electrify its non-emergency fleet sedans by 2022 and its remaining diesel transit buses by 2035.
 All cities, and especially those that have declared a climate emergency, should pass an ordinance like Sacramento’s requiring that all city fleet vehicle purchases be zero emissions or electric vehicles unless there is no feasible zero emissions option.
 Speak with the sustainability staff and/or mayor and city council about passing an “EV First” ordinance or green vehicle procurement policy, or at least establishing a practice of prioritizing zero emissions vehicles.

-Until a policy is passed or practice established and enforced, help ensure that no new gasoline-powered vehicles are purchased unnecessarily, by taking these steps:
+Until a policy or practice is established and enforced, help ensure that no new gasoline-powered vehicles are purchased unnecessarily, by taking these steps:

-1. Get informed: Find out what’s going on in your city by asking key city officials.
+1. Get informed: Find out what’s going on in your city.
 Individuals on city staff and in government will make key decisions about electrifying the city fleet, usually during the budgeting process or when a large number of vehicles is being replaced.
 Each city is different, so it’s important to understand the players and the concerns in your city.

 City Fleet Manager: Often getting the city fleet manager on board with city fleet electrification is critical, as s/he decides which vehicle options to offer department heads for their new purchases, and has the power to limit the options to electric vehicles only.
-Ask the fleet manager about plans to replace retiring vehicles with electric ones in upcoming years.
-(If you can’t get an answer, you have a legal right to obtain it via a State Freedom of Information Act request.)
+Ask the fleet manager about the current vehicle inventory and any consideration or plans to replace retiring vehicles with electric ones in upcoming years.
+(If you can’t get prompt answers, you have a legal right to obtain them in most states via a State Freedom of Information Act request.)
 The fleet manager may also make determinations about “right-sizing” the fleet (getting rid of vehicles that are under-utilized), which may help fund the purchase of electric vehicles.

-City Finance Director: It’s important to make the case that electrifying city vehicles will save money.
-The finance director is likely the staff member who would direct a fleet electrification assessment — compiling data on the total cost of vehicle ownership, identifying new fleet compositions and establishing a long-term program for replacing gas with electric vehicles.
-Ask if an assessment has been done; if not, the electric utility may be willing to fund it.
-This person may explore public-private partnerships to reduce costs — such as having a utility or charging company install/own/operate the charging infrastructure.
-The finance director may also determine how to bucket various costs of fleet electrification for budget purposes — such as whether to take charging infrastructure costs into account when making the decision to purchase electric vehicles, and whether to allocate the cost of electric vehicle fuel to the city’s electricity costs.
+City Finance Director: The finance director is likely the staff member who would direct a fleet electrification assessment — compiling data on the total cost of vehicle ownership, identifying new fleet compositions and establishing a long-term program for replacing gas with electric vehicles.
+Ask if an assessment has been done (if not, the local electric utility may be willing to fund it).
+The finance director may explore public-private partnerships to reduce costs — such as having a utility or charging company install/own/operate the charging infrastructure.
+The finance director may also determine how to bucket various costs of fleet electrification for budget purposes — such as whether to take charging infrastructure costs into account when making the decision to purchase electric vehicles, and whether to allocate the cost of electric vehicle fuel to the city’s electricity costs or its vehicle fueling costs.

 Sustainability Director: This person can make the case for fleet electrification in terms of environmental benefits and progress towards the city’s climate action plan goals.

-City Council members: Find out which city council members are ready to champion strong climate action, and meet with them about options for electrifying the city fleet.
+Elected City Leaders: Find out if the mayor or any city council members are ready to champion strong climate action, and meet with them about options for electrifying the city fleet.

 2. Provide resources: You can help accelerate city fleet electrification by providing resources to city staff and leadership.
 The Climate Mayors EV Purchasing Collaborative and Electrification Coalition EV Fleets Program are great places to start no matter where you live.
 For jurisdictions in California’s San Mateo County, technical assistance and a new Green Fleets Toolkit are available.
 Also check out the following: